GeekTrainer/learn-typescript/m04-develop-typed-functions-using-typescript/includes/4-exercise-define-function-parameters.md

    let subtractThreeNumbers = (x: number, y: number, z = 100): number => x - y - z;
    ```

-1. Try running the function with two and three arguments to test the result.
+1. Try calling the function with two and three arguments to test the result.

    ```typescript
    subtractThreeNumbers(10, 20);       // returns -100 because 'z' has been assigned the value 100